peteroupc/peteroupc.github.io/estimation.md

 > 1. To estimate the probability of heads of a coin that produces either 1 with an unknown probability in the interval \[_&mu;_, 1&minus;_&mu;_\], or 0 otherwise, we can take _q_ = 4, _p_ = 2, and _&kappa;_ &ge; (1/min(_&mu;_, 1&minus;_&mu;_))<sup>1/4</sup> (Kunsch et al. 2019, Lemma 3.6).
 > 2. The kurtosis of a Poisson distribution with mean _&mu;_ is (3 + 1/_&mu;_).
 Thus, for example, to estimate the mean of a stream of Poisson variates with mean _&nu;_ or greater but otherwise unknown, we can take _q_ = 4, _p_ = 2, and _&kappa;_ &ge; (3 + 1/_&nu;_)<sup>1/4</sup>.
 > 3. The kurtosis of an exponential distribution is 9 regardless of its rate.
 Thus, to estimate the mean of a stream of exponential variates with unknown mean, we can take _q_ = 4, _p_ = 2, and _&kappa;_ &ge; 9<sup>1/4</sup> = sqrt(3).
+>
+> **Note:** There is also a mean estimation algorithm for very high dimensions, which works if the stream of multidimensional variates has a finite variance (Lee and Valiant 2022)[^14], but this algorithm is impractical &mdash; it requires millions of samples at best.

 <a id=Estimating_the_Mode></a>
 ## Estimating the Mode